-Another option is the Waterfront Inn, similarly situated right on the water, but in a different part of the harbor.
+Waterfront Inn is another option, similarly situated right on the water, but in a different part of the harbor.
 They also have a large deck that guests can enjoy.

 Rooms at the Maritime Inn start from $129 per night, or at the Waterfront Inn starting from $169 per night.

 I also had the pleasure to enjoy the hospitality of the Inn at Gig Harbor.
 This interesting property caters to conference and business travelers, but still had some wonderful touches.
 Our room had an in-suite jacuzzi and was huge!
 We affectionately dubbed the second part of our suite “The Board Room” due to the large table in the room.
 The lobby and staff were wonderful, and I loved looking at the historic photos on the walls throughout the property.